The Complete Guide to Guitar Chords

-This’ll depend on your hand size and experience level with barre chords on the guitar.
+This depends on your hand size and experience level with barre chords.

-If you find some shapes sound good to you, but are too difficult to play, you can drop one or two notes from the chord shape.
+If you find some shapes sound good, but are too difficult to play, drop one or two notes from the shape.

-This’ll keep the vibe of that barre chord intact, but make it easier on your hands to play that shape.
+This keeps the vibe of that barre chord intact, but makes it easier on your hands to play that shape.

-If you decide to drop a note from a chord shape, drop a note that is doubled at first.
+If you decide to drop a note from a chord, drop a doubled note.

-So, if you see two 5ths in a chord that is too hard for you to play, drop one 5th and then see if that makes it easier to play.
+So, if you see two 5ths, drop one 5th and then see if it’s easier.

-Then, you can shelve the almost impossible ones for later, when you can come back to them at a later point in your development as a guitarist.
+Then, shelve the almost impossible ones for later, when you’re at a later point in your development as a guitarist.

 Major Barre Chords